-The directors of Tentex Ltd. are considering a takeover of Hudco Ltd. As the consultant of Tentex Ltd., you are required to determine the value of a share of Hudco Limited on the basis of the

-Profit-Earning Capacity (Capitalization) Method by considering the following additional information:
+The directors of Tentex Ltd. are considering a takeover of Hudco Ltd. As the consultant of Tentex Ltd., determine the value of a share of Hudco Limited on the basis of the Profit-Earning Capacity (Capitalization) Method by considering the following additional information: